Chase (video game): Other versions

 Chase was originally written in Dartmouth BASIC on the DTSS system at Dartmouth College.
-The original author is unknown, and original versions of the source code have not been found.
+The author is unknown and original versions of the source code have not been found.

 The Jan-Feb 1976 issue of Creative Computing contains a version of this original code ported to the Honeywell 6000 series by Bill Cotter.
 It was republished in 1979's More BASIC Computer Games, at that time adding a note suggesting the original author was Mac Oglesby, a prolific game author of Dartmouth BASIC games from the mainframe era.

 A series of relatively direct copies of this game appeared in computer magazines of the era, including one for the SWCP 4k BASIC, and a graphical version using the VDM-1 card for S-100 bus machines.
-It was also ported to the PLATO system's TUTOR language on the MODCOMP IV as HiVolts.
+It was also ported to the PLATO system's TUTOR language on the MODCOMP IV as HiVolts..
+A real time version of Chase called Logan was ported to the HP-2000 by Jim Burnes at St. Louis University High School.
+It used the 2D addressable cursor of a VT52 video terminal to generate the play field.
+It became so popular that it monopolized the entire computer center within a month and was subsequently deleted off the system.

 Many follow-up versions of the game were known as Escape!, although it is not clear when this name was first used.
 One such version appears in Announcing: Computer Games for the TRS-80, which added another enemy, the tank, and limited the player to two teleports per match.
 A commercial graphical version of Escape! was also sold by Sublogic as early as 1982, which added a real-time option that caused the robots to move even if the user didn't.
 A review of this version in Creative Computing once again attributed the original to Mac Oglesby.

 A modified version of Escape! known as Robot Minefield was released in 1983 by Tim Hartnell and Nathan Butcher.
 This reduced the number of enemies to four and eliminated the tank.
 In addition, the player could only move in four directions (North, South, East, West) while the robots had the ability to move diagonally.
 The game was played in real time; as the player pondered his move, the robots would continue converging toward him.
 This version was published in the 1983 Giant Book of Computer Games.

-The Unix-based robots was developed by Allan R. Black in November, 1984.
+The Unix-based robots was developed by Allan R. Black in November 1984.
 In May 1985, it was posted to the Usenet newsgroup net.sources.games.
 It was then ported to the Berkeley Software Distribution by Ken Arnold.
 The BSD Unix version of robots first appeared in the 4.3BSD software release in June 1986.